arskom/spyne/doc/source/manual/validation.rst

     such rules are enforced by *lxml*, the underlying XML parsing library

 "Soft" level
-    *rpclib* itself can apply additional checks after the data were validated by the layer underneath
+    *spyne* itself can apply additional checks after the data were validated by the layer underneath

 The differences between them are: